 I am not able to provide an emergency care, in that case you should go to A&E, contact your GP or another relevant service.

-As a member of UKCP (United Kingdom Council for Psychotherapy), CAP (Confederation of Analytical psychologists, UK) EAP (European Association of Psychotherapy) and CNHC Complimentary and Natural Healthcare Council (as a hypnotherapist) I follow their Ethical guidelines and the Complaints procedure.
+As a member of UKCP (United Kingdom Council for Psychotherapy), CAP (Confederation of Analytical psychologists, UK) EAP (European Association of Psychotherapy) and General Hypnotherapy register (as a hypnotherapist) I follow their Ethical guidelines and the Complaints procedure.

-My personal and professional experience also includes MA in Psychology, a training and personal analysis as a Jungian psychotherapist, EMDR practitioner, Authentic movement workshops (2005-2009), Grof Transpersonal Training as Holotropic breathwork facilitator (2011-12) and Vipassana Meditation and Sufi retreats, Diploma in transpersonal training "Couples in search of souls" and supervision with Re-Vision (UK, UKCP).
+My personal and professional experience also includes MA in Psychology, several trainings and personal analysis as a Jungian psychotherapist, Hypnotherapist and EMDR practitioner, Authentic movement workshops (2005-2009), Grof Transpersonal Training as Holotropic breathwork facilitator (2011-12) and Vipassana Meditation and Sufi retreats, Diploma in transpersonal training "Couples in search of souls" and supervision with Re-Vision (UK, UKCP).

 I speak fluently English, French, Ukrainian and Russian languages.

 We can discuss your fee when we meet for an initial consultation.

 Also I offer supervisions as a supervisor (Certificate in supervision Re-Vision, UKCP)